vedang/org-mode-crate/README.txt

 * INSTALL
 ** Get the code:
-   - git clone --recursive git://github.com/vedang/org-mode-crate.git ~/.emacs.d/path/to/org-mode-crate
+   - git clone git://github.com/vedang/org-mode-crate.git ~/.emacs.d/path/to/org-mode-crate

 ** Add the following lines to your .emacs